Comparing the effects of Boltzmann machines as associative memory in Generative Adversarial Networks between classical and quantum sampling: Introduction

-The application of the quantum annealer to combinatorial optimization problems has been widely studied\cite{rosenberg2016solving,venturelli2015quantum,neukart2017traffic,Kumar2017,Takahashi2018,Ohzeki2018NOLTA,Ohzeki2019, Nishimura2019, Yonaga2020, Ide2020, Arai2021,Sato2021, Koshikawa2021}.
-The quantum effect on the degenerate ground state has also been investigated \cite{Yamamoto2020, Maruyama2021}.
-Several studies have reported sampling applications of quantum annealing to machine learning\cite{Amin2018,Kumar2017,Adachi2015,benedetti2016estimation}.
+The application of the quantum annealer to combinatorial optimization problems has been widely studied\cite{rosenberg2016solving,venturelli2015quantum,neukart2017traffic,Kumar2017,Takahashi2018,Ohzeki2018NOLTA,Ohzeki2019, nishimura2019item, Yonaga2020solving, ide2020maximum, Arai2021,Sato2021, Koshikawa2021}.
+The quantum effect on the degenerate ground state has also been investigated \cite{Yamamoto2020, maruyama2021graph}.
+Several groups have reported sampling applications of quantum annealing to machine learning\cite{amin2018quantum,Kumar2017,adachi2015application,benedetti2016estimation}.
 Related comparative studies have also been performed with benchmark tests for solving optimization problems \cite{Oshiyama2022}.
 To investigate the further possibilities of its application, it is important to clarify if there are any quantum effects on AANs.
-In the present study, we assessed whether the quantum effect contributes to AANs learning images through a series of experiments.
-In this paper, we first introduce basic concepts regarding the GAN framework, including AANs, BM, and quantum BM (Section 2).
-In Section 3, we describe the experiments conducted and give an overview of the results obtained.
-Finally, we analyze the results and present further issues in Section 4.
+In the present study, we assessed whether the quantum effect contributes to the learning of images by AAN through a series of experiments.
+In this paper, we first introduce basic concepts regarding the GAN framework, including AANs, BM, and quantum BM (Sect.
+2).
+In Sect.
+3, we describe the experiments conducted and give an overview of the results obtained.
+Finally, we analyze the results and present further issues in Sect.
+4.